The goals of the Barkley Fund are to improve the care of animals with heart disease by supporting clinical investigations, teaching, and learning.

-Supporting Clinical Investigations: There are limited funds available to advance the knowledge of cardiac diseases in dogs and cats, and the Barkley funds help to support clinical projects.
-The ultimate goal of a research study is to publish the findings in a peer-reviewed manuscript, and the Barkley Fund has helped get more than 25 manuscripts published (see list below).
-Many of these publications helped students or residents in their first exposure to a clinical investigation, and many of these individuals have gone on to complete advanced training and produce new information with their own research (clinical studies by students and residents are noted with *).
-Many other small studies were made possible by the Barkley Fund, and these studies often resulted in the dissemination of new information at veterinary meetings via a scientific abstract or short communication (see list of studies below).
+Supporting Clinical Investigations: There are limited funds available to advance knowledge of cardiac diseases in dogs and cats, and the Barkley funds help to support clinical projects.
+The ultimate goal of a research study is to publish the findings in a peer-reviewed manuscript, and the Barkley Fund has helped get 30 manuscripts published (see list below).
+Many of these publications helped students or residents in their first exposure to a clinical investigation, and many of these individuals have gone on to complete advanced training and produce new information with their own research.
+Many other small studies were made possible by the Barkley Fund, and these studies often resulted in dissemination of new information at veterinary meetings via a scientific abstract or short communication (see list below).

 Supporting Teaching and Learning: The Barkley Fund has helped numerous individuals attend meetings to learn or to present their new scientific information (see list below).
-The Barkley Fund has reached even more people by sponsoring the development of the HeartSmart website to help owners of dogs and cats with heart disease learn how to best manage their pet’s heart disease (https://vetmed.tufts.edu/heartsmart/).
+The Barkley Fund has reached even more people by sponsoring the development of the HeartSmart website to help owners of dogs and cats with heart disease learn how to best manage their pet’s heart disease.
 The Barkley Fund has also helped our cardiology residents learn by supporting acquisition of needed teaching materials or sponsoring travel to a meeting.
-Finally, the Barkley Fund sponsored development of a video to help veterinarians assess muscle condition and muscle loss, which develops with heart disease and several other diseases such as cancer or kidney disease (https://vetnutrition.tufts.edu/2017/11/mcs/).
+The Barkley Fund sponsored development of a video to help veterinarians assess muscle condition and muscle loss, which develops with heart disease and several other diseases such as cancer or kidney disease.
+Finally, the CardioRush website is a student-directed initiative to understand cardiovascular medicine in an easily-accessible format.
+The information is created by veterinary students and is a resource for students, veterinarians, or anyone who wants to learn more.
+More information on these websites is provided below under “Educational Resources.”

 Peer-reviewed publications supported by the Barkley Fund (* indicates a student or resident project)